teqbylyte/teqbylyte/README.md

-## 👋 Hi there, I’m Lyte
+## 👋 Hello, Lyte here!

 -  A PHP/Laravel developer, mostly.
 There's also Vue.Js and Flutter.
 - 👀 I’m interested in building the best software solutions to solving problems.
-- 🌱 I’m currently learning Kotlin cos I love android.
+- 🌱 I’m currently learning Kotlin cos I'm a sucker android.
 - 💞️ I’m looking to collaborate on building packages to ease development techniques.
 - 📫 You can reach me on lyte.onyema@gmail.com